 The bridge saddle transfers the vibrations from the strings when plucked or strummed through to the bridge and soundboard.
 It also assists with spacing the strings, and controlling the height of your strings.

-As seen in the image below, most steel string acoustic guitars have an angled or ‘compensated’ bridge saddle.
+As seen in the image below, many steel string acoustic guitars have an angled or ‘compensated’ bridge saddle.
 This is to compensate for the increasing thickness of the strings, allowing for correct intonation (e.g. remaining in tune further up the neck).

 The bridge saddle also has a few additional features, including the recessed section beneath the high E string which minimises the contact area, shortening the length of the string.
-The B string on the other hand has a recessed area to the front of the saddle which lengthens the B.
+The B string on the other hand has a recessed area to the front of the saddle which lengthens the B string.

 The other feature of the saddle is the gradual thickening of the strings first point of contact from the G to Low E String.